erikknorren/nuxt3-starter/README.md

 You can generate an API key [here](https://codepen.io/corenominal/pen/rxOmMJ).

 **IMPORTANT:** It is not possible to overwrite NODE_ENV even though it is in the .env file.
 This is because NODE_ENV is a reserved environment variable.
 The value is either "development" or "production" depending on the build environment.
 If you want to add more build environments, for example a test environment, you can replace the env variable in the runtimeConfig public object.
-For example as done here in: `env: process.env.NUXT_PUBLIC_ENV`
+For example as done here in : `env: process.env.NUXT_PUBLIC_ENV`

 ---